-Welcome to the University of Washington/Fred Hutchinson Cancer Research Center CFAR (Center for AIDS Research).
+Welcome to the University of Washington / Fred Hutch Center for AIDS Research (CFAR).
 Our mission is to advance the prevention, detection, and treatment of HIV infection and AIDS by fostering collaborative and interdisciplinary research, supporting career development in young investigators, and serving researchers and scientists at our affiliated institutions.

-In the following “Discover CFAR” sections, you will find a quick introduction to the goals and programs of the UW/FHCRC CFAR.
+In the following “Discover CFAR” sections, you will find a quick introduction to the goals and programs of the UW/Fred Hutch CFAR.

 Leadership and Organization Bios of our Executive Committee members and overviews of CFAR organizational structure and oversight

 Cores At-a-glance summaries of our ten CFAR Cores—the groups that provide shared services, support, and funding to HIV/AIDS investigators at our partner institutions

 Scientific Working Groups Descriptions of our three interdisciplinary areas of scientific focus